An overview of bird surveys

 Key survey planning considerations

-The key considerations when planning surveys for breeding birds are summarised here with further detail provided on the relevant pages (which are linked to from these sections as well as being accessible from the menu above).
+The key considerations when planning surveys for birds are summarised here with further detail provided on the relevant pages (which are linked to from these sections as well as being accessible from the menu above).

 Are surveys actually required?

 The first and perhaps most important question is to establish if any bird survey is actually required in order to determine the impact of the project on birds.